ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die tonight,
+|My friends would lock upon m quiet
+face,
+I Before they layed it in its resting place,
-th had left it almost
+And deem tha’ death had left it almost
 fair;
 And, laying sniw-wh’te fingers against
 my hair,